 Mekong First-time Checklist:

-Phu Quoc is the most developed island in southern sea of Vietnam with range of modern constructions like Vinpearl Park, Safari Zoo, Hon Thom Cable Car, and Phu Quoc Casino.
+- Phu Quoc is the most developed island in the southern sea of Vietnam with a range of modern constructions like Vinpearl Park, Safari Zoo, Hon Thom Cable Car, and Phu Quoc Casino.

-For natural beauties, Phu Quoc has Sao Beach, Khem Beach, Ganh Dau Cape, Phu Quoc National Park, a number of surrounding islands for diving and snorkeling activities.
+- For natural beauties, Phu Quoc has Sao Beach, Khem Beach, Ganh Dau Cape, Phu Quoc National Park, and a number of surrounding islands for diving and snorkeling activities.

-Phu Quoc is also known for its delicious seafood.
-You should check out Phu Quoc Prison – the most brutal prison run by the French and American.
+- Phu Quoc is also known for its delicious seafood.
+You should check out Phu Quoc Prison – the most brutal prison run by the French and Americans.

 Practical Tips & Information For First Time In Vietnam

-The country is located in tropical area and divided into three distinctive climate zones:
+The country is located in a tropical area and divided into three distinctive climate zones:

-North and North Central: With the influence of monsoon season, these two areas have four seasons: Spring, Summer, Autumn and Winter.
+- North and North Central: With the influence of the monsoon season, these two areas have four seasons: Spring, Summer, Autumn, and Winter.

-Central of Vietnam: Tropical Monsoon known as a tropical wet climate or a tropical monsoon and trade-wind littoral climate.
+- Central of Vietnam: Tropical Monsoon is known as a tropical wet climate or a tropical monsoon and trade-wind littoral climate.

-You can visit Vietnam almost for all year round.
+You can visit Vietnam almost all year round.
 Yet each destination has its different months which are most worthy for tourism purposes.
-Check out our table to choose the best time to visit Vietnam for you:
+Check out our table to choose the best time to visit Vietnam for you.
+See more details here

 Vietnam Visa information For First Time Visitors: